ricottatosta/ember-wiz/README.md

 `[ControllerInstance].routing.transitionTo()`

-Modified RoutingService is injected into routes and controllers as `routing` property to ease route transition by actions.
+If used as decorator, modified RoutingService is injected into routes and controllers as `routing` property to ease route transition by actions.

 Be aware: only methods using `routing.transitionTo` will be able to lazily load routes!